 Since many children on the autism spectrum are visual learners, worksheets can be a very effective way to teach concepts.
-However, it can be difficult to find worksheets for autistic children that specifically target the issues that are most challenging.
+However, it can be difficult to find worksheets for children with autism that specifically target the issues that are most challenging.
 These free, printable worksheets from LoveToKnow are designed around the three diagnostic criteria for autism: communication challenges, impairments in social skills, and problematic behaviors.

 Worksheets for Communication